CatherineH/CatherineH.github.io/_posts/2016-04-15-arduino-builder-errors.md

 teensy (an arduino-compatible microcontroller).

 The provided IDE's for each of these boards **suck**, but teensy's **sucks the least**.
-They are ugly to look at and they get in the way of my productivity.
+They are ugly and they get in the way of my productivity.
+Since the code to interface with the boards written in python I've been migrating my digi rabbit and altera development to PyCharm.
+This post documents the errors encountered moving from the arduino IDE to the arduino-builder.
-Over the past month I've pushed towards migrating my digi rabbit and altera development to PyCharm, since the code to interface with these boards is all written in python so I may as well see it all in one place at once.
-The latest updates to ubuntu (14.04) seem to be incompatible with my version of arduino (1.6.7), so rather than debug why the arduino IDE isn't playing nice with gnome-desktop, I'd rather move away from that as well.

-This post documents the errors encountered using the arduino-builder.

 `index out of range` on Board Resolver
 ======================================